phonophasm/phonophasm.github.io/_projects/periaudical-expelements.md

 ## Overview

-Where *Spectrum* leaned heavily on instinct, Periaudical Expelements introduces a playful organising logic:
+Where *Spectrum* was driven almost entirely by instinct, Periaudical Expelements introduces **light structure without rigidity**.

+The rules were intentionally simple:

-- Each track loosely references a **chemical element**.
+- Each track is named after an **element** from the periodic table.
-- Element numbers and associations inform **frequency ranges**, density, or motion.
-- Titles and visuals echo imagined reactions, microscopic structures, and speculative “expelements”.

-The album functions like a lab notebook:

-- testing structure without losing abstraction,
-- deepening the relationship between **sound and visual identity**,
-- and sketching early versions of a recognisable *Phonophasm* world.
+- The **atomic number** of that element defines the **binaural beat difference** (the frequency gap between left and right channels).
+- Everything else — harmony, texture, duration, visuals — remains open and intuitive.

+The periodic table functions as a **creative calendar**, not a scientific framework.
+It provides momentum and constraint without prescribing meaning.

 ---

+## Binaural frequencies (light context)

+Binaural beats occur when two slightly different frequencies are played separately to each ear, producing a perceived rhythmic difference.

+While not treated as medical or therapeutic tools here, binaural differences are often discussed in relation to general brainwave ranges:

+- **Delta (≈1–4 Hz)** — associated with deep rest
+- **Theta (≈4–8 Hz)** — often linked to dreaming or meditation
+- **Alpha (≈8–13 Hz)** — relaxed focus, calm awareness
+- **Beta (≈13–30 Hz)** — alertness, thinking, activity
+- **Gamma (30+ Hz)** — intensity, complexity, integration

+In Periaudical Expelements, these ranges are used **poetically rather than prescriptively** — as a way to influence mood, density, and internal motion, not to induce specific states.

+The numbers act as *suggestions*, not outcomes.

+---

 ## Process & concept

-Core ideas behind the project include:
+Key ideas behind the project:

+- **Daily practice through structure**
+  One element per day provided rhythm and continuity without creative pressure.

-- **Periodic table as prompt**
+- **Elements as labels, not metaphors**
-  Elements act as narrative and tonal guides rather than strict compositional rules.
+  The element names function primarily as identifiers — anchors for repetition — rather than symbolic storytelling devices.

 - **Frequency-led exploration**
-  Binaural-style layers, detuned tones, and slow beating patterns create subtle perceptual shifts and internal motion.
+  Binaural differences introduce subtle internal movement, beating, and spatial tension within otherwise ambient textures.

 - **Improvised foundations**
-  Many tracks began as intuitive performances, refined only enough to maintain coherence while preserving their exploratory quality.
+  Most tracks began as intuitive performances, shaped just enough to maintain flow while preserving their raw quality.

-This phase also marked a shift toward **intentional cohesion** — treating music, visuals, titles, and presentation as parts of a single evolving system.
+This phase marked a shift toward **intentional systems** — rules that guide without dominating.

 ---

-## Visuals, NFTs & early digital spaces
+## Visuals, NFTs & The AV Club

-Periaudical Expelements sits within your early exploration of digital-native presentation and community.
+Periaudical Expelements developed alongside early experiments in digital-native presentation.

 - **Visual companions**
-  Abstract, element-inspired artworks developed alongside each track.
+  Abstract visuals were created as responses to each track, maintaining loose coherence rather than literal representation.

 - **The AV Club**
-  A shared space where audio-visual artists:
+  A shared space where audio-visual artists exchanged tools, ideas, and works-in-progress, exploring new ways to present time-based media online.
-  - exchanged process and tools,
-  - experimented with presentation formats,
-  - and collaborated on releases and virtual exhibitions.

-- **Galleries & drops**
+- **Galleries & releases**
-  Participation in online galleries and early NFT releases helped shape how Phonophasm operates as both a **sound** and **visual** practice.
+  Participation in virtual galleries and early NFT platforms focused on **format exploration**, not speculation — testing how sound and visuals could exist together in digital spaces.

-These contexts were less about speculation and more about testing new ways of sharing time-based, audio-visual work.

 ![Periaudical Expelements full artwork collection](/assets/projects/PE/Periaudical%20Expelements.jpg)